sanjaynagi/sanjinho-site/content/posts/27-06-23-user-friendly-pipelines-pt1.md

 </figure>
 <br></br>

 I hope that others might find this a useful way of working.
-Exciting as it is, it now means I have the *inviting* task of converting [rna-seq-pop](https://github.com/sanjaynagi/rna-seq-pop) to this way of workflow infrastructure!
+Exciting as it is, it now means I have the lovely task of converting [rna-seq-pop](https://github.com/sanjaynagi/rna-seq-pop) to this way of workflow infrastructure!

 In part 2, we will discuss GUI's for Snakemake workflows, but I'll first need to get that functioning!